akkartik/mu/README.md

 - [&ldquo;Creating tiny ELF executables&rdquo;](https://www.muppetlabs.com/~breadbox/software/tiny/teensy.html) by Brian Raiter.
 - [StoneKnifeForth](https://github.com/kragen/stoneknifeforth) by [Kragen Sitaker](http://canonical.org/~kragen).

+## Other forks

+Forks of Mu are encouraged.
+If you don't like something about this repo, feel free to make a fork.
+If you show it to me, I'll link to it here, so others can use it.
+I might even pull your changes into this repo!

+* [mu-normie](https://git.sr.ht/~akkartik/mu-normie): with a more standard
+  build system and C++ modules.

 ## Conclusion

 The hypothesis of Mu and SubX is that designing the entire system to be